 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-Support for children and young people who have experienced abuse
+Support for children and young people who have experienced sexual abuse

 What is Jigsaw?

-It is a therapeutic service that aims to support children and young people who have experienced sexual abuse, physical abuse or domestic violence.
+We are a therapeutic service that aims to support children and young people who have experienced sexual abuse.

 - Listening to you

 - Supporting you through difficulties by helping you with your feelings, thoughts, behaviours & relationships

 - Helping you understand how any abuse has affected you

 - Helping you learn how to keep safe in the future